‘Terrifying’: Air passenger recounts crashing into ceiling

 In an instant, Reyes found herself on the aisle floor, staring up at caved-in ceiling panels and a cracked bathroom sign that was hanging.

 “I asked everyone around me, ’Was that me?”
-Reyes said.
+Reyes said in an interview Monday.
 “They said I had apparently flown into the ceiling and slammed into the ground.”

 Reyes, 40, was among 20 people on the flight — passengers and crew — taken to hospitals after turbulence struck their plane flying from Phoenix to Honolulu without warning Sunday.